EliasRMJ/PersistenceNet/PersistenceNet/readme.md

 # PersistenceNet
-The `PersistenceNet` package is intended to make it easier to implement your project's <kbd>persistence context</kbd>.
+The `PersistenceNet` package is intended to make it easier to implement your project's `persistence context`.
 It provides some features following current development patterns.
 Below, some of these features will be described for a better understanding.

 > NOTE: Create a local database and run a migration to create the table used in `ContextTest` before starting the application.